 It is still difficult for me to put Karbala into words.
 I do not possess the language – or perhaps language does not possess the words – to properly express how it feels to drive into the city limits for the first time, seeing the golden dome glimmer in the distance; to step on the same dust that embraced the slain bodies of warriors so many years ago; to breathe the same air that wailed when, after the battle, silence was the only sound that remained; to gaze upon the same horizon in the direction of Medina, as if thinking the thoughts of Zaynab: Grandfather, look what they’ve done to your children…

-From childhood, I have heard stories of the stand that Imam Hussain took against the tyrant Yazeed and the tragedy that ensued as a result.
+From childhood, I have heard stories of the stand for truth that Imam Hussain took against the tyrant Yazeed and the tragedy that ensued as a result.
 My mind has wandered to Karbala countless times.
 But it is not until my feet were granted permission to stand upon its dust that I realized – it is one thing to see a story as if through a dream.
 It is another to understand it through the lens of reality.

 To be in Karbala is to hear echoes of the reality Zaynab heard, to see glimmers of the reality Zaynab saw.
 It is one thing to think of the aftermath: what must have befallen the encampment when every protector had fallen, left unburied on the sands.
 It is another to stand alone in a frigid desert night, and realize the strength it must have taken to live through such a tragedy.